Fujifilm X-E1 vs X-S10

 It is notable that the X-S10 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the X-E1 does not provide wifi capability.

 The X-S10 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the X-E1 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the X-E1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-E1 was succeeded by the Fujifilm X-E2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.
+Further information on the features and operation of the X-E1 and X-S10 can be found, respectively, in the Fujifilm X-E1 Manual (free pdf) or the online Fujifilm X-S10 Manual.

 So how do things add up?
 Is the Fujifilm X-E1 better than the Fujifilm X-S10 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.